naturewillconfess/hearthstone/README.md

         Conquest shield phase
   - Shiny apps - `strike_run_app()`and `specialist_run_app()`

-## What I’m working on now
+## News

+Version 0.2.0 is here\!
+Most functions should work now, and basic unit tests are in place.
+Structure of the output can still change - I want to make output of higher-level functions a bit more user-friendly.

+## Future plans

   - LHS and Conquest Shiny apps
-  - Uploading all the apps on my website
   - LHS vignette
-  - Tests

-## Future plans

-  - Tools for meta-analysis
+  - Nash equilibrial ladder strategy
   - Format-specific line-up composers
-      - Nash equilibrial ladder strategy
-  - CRAN hosting

-## Regular disclaimer

-This is pretty much untested.
-Use at your own risk.
-Read the license.
-Wash your hands.
-Talk to a therapist.

 ## Legal disclaimer